Stratford, Connecticut: Beaches

 Russian Beach – Located between Long and Short beaches, Russian Beach has parking and the Point-No-Point walkway.
-Fishing is allowed, as is swimming although this beach has no lifeguards.
+Fishing is allowed, as is swimming although the beach has no lifeguards.

 Short Beach – Short Beach Park is 30 acre in size and sits at the mouth of the Housatonic River.
 It has three picnic pavilions, basketball courts, tennis courts, volleyball courts, a handicapped-accessible playground, a skateboard park, a lighted softball field, a soccer field, two baseball fields and a lacrosse field.
 The beach has 1000 ft of frontage with a concession stand, bathrooms, a deck and lifeguards.
-The park is also home to Short Beach Golf Course, a nine-hole par-3 course.
+The park is home to Short Beach Golf Course, a nine-hole par-3 course.

 Great Salt Marsh

 The Great Meadows Unit of the Stewart B. McKinney National Wildlife Refuge is a key bird migration stopover.
 The open water area of the Great Salt Marsh is known as Lewis Gut.